Secure Florida offers...

 We have probably all seen the Nigerian scam letter.
-Also called "419 scams," they combine the threat of identity theft with the old "advance fee scheme."
+Also called "419 scams," these letters combine the threat of identity theft with the old "advance fee scheme."

-A letter or email from Nigeria (or sometimes another African country) offers the recipient the "opportunity" to share in a percentage of millions of dollars that the author is trying to transfer illegally out of Nigeria.
+A letter or email--sometimes from Nigeria, but it might claim to be from anywhere--offers the recipient the "opportunity" to share in a percentage of millions of dollars that the author is trying to transfer illegally out of his or her country.
 The recipient is encouraged to send information to the scammer—blank letterhead stationery, bank name, account numbers, and other identifying information using a fax number provided in the letter.

 Be advised that this is a scam and not a legitimate offer.

 Don't fall for it!

 Unfortunately, these scams usually originate outside of the United States, and American law enforcement has great difficulty in pursuing the criminals.
 In addition, many of these email solicitations contain computer viruses, making them even more of a menace—so be very cautious.
 Be sure to maintain current anti-virus software.

 Nigerian Variants and other Scams

 There are several variations of the Nigerian Scam that criminals may use to exploit their victims.
 Here are some examples:

 The victim receives an email that claims they are the named beneficiary in the will of an estranged relative, and stand to inherit an estate worth millions.
 In order to complete the inheritance, the victim's personal financial information is needed to "prove" that they are the beneficiary and to "expedite the transfer of the inheritance."